chrokh/toow-old/_sources/chapters/replace-conditional-with-polymorphism.md

 }
 ```

 With this setup, there's no need for any conditionals.
-When you call the `Move` method on a character (`IPiece`), the correct implementation for that character type is automatically chosen.
+When you call the `Move` method on a piece (`IPiece`), the correct implementation for that piece type is automatically chosen.
 Revisit the chapters on [subtype polymorphism](subtype-polymorphism) and [dynamic dispatch](dynamic-dispatch) if this doesn't make sense.

 ```{code-cell}